 Here it is empty and open.

-Full and cinched closed!
+Here it is full and cinched closed!

 A super simple drawstring bag from the top!
 Literally.